ahuliganka/SS_WebUI19/README.md

-Implementation of viewing results on a page
+Optimizing of viewing results on a page.
+Adding view of the Task 5 and others